-- ☐ This problem could be due to the battery pack not being installed properly.
+- This problem could be due to the battery pack not being installed properly.
 To solve this problem, turn off your computer and remove the battery pack.
 Then reinstall the battery pack to the computer.
-For details, see Installing/Removing the Battery Pack (page 19). - ☐ If the problem persists, it means the installed battery pack is not compatible.
+For details, see Installing/Removing the Battery Pack (page 19). - □ If the problem persists after performing the above, it means the installed battery pack is not compatible.
 Remove the battery pack and contact VAIO-Link.